Boston University Basics

-Boston University is the second-biggest private employer in Massachusetts (and 13th-largest overall statewide).
-In Fiscal Year 2011, BU’s financial impact on the state’s economy totaled more than $3.8 billion, including $915 million spent by its students and their out-of-state visitors.
-The University also purchased a wide variety of goods and services from more than 9,300 Massachusetts companies.
+Boston University is the third-biggest private employer in Massachusetts (and 13th-largest overall statewide).
+In Fiscal Year 2015, BU’s financial impact on the state’s economy totaled more than $3.9 billion, including $275 million spent by its students and their out-of-state visitors.
+The University also purchases approximately $175 million in goods and services annually from Boston vendors.

 The University is a robust resource to the City of Boston, the cities and towns in the Boston Metropolitan Area, and the Commonwealth of Massachusetts.
 Local citizens and businesses benefit from Boston University’s spending, the employment opportunities University spending generates, and the many cultural, educational, and social services University faculty, staff, and students offer the community.
 More information on BU’s impact on its home state’s economy can be found here.